 Certified licensed social workers deliver weekly Life Skills classes focusing on nutrition, peer pressure, HIB (Harassment, Intimidation and Bullying), conflict resolution, positive self-esteem, body image, and social and emotional skill development.
 Social workers will hold regular office hours to provide one-on-one counseling services and resources as needed.

 Several times per year, our students visit various workplaces around New York City, meet with working professionals in diverse fields and partake in company tours, lectures and panel discussions with professionals.
 Past trips have included Google, Sony, CNN, Viacom, and Supreme Court Justices Sonia Sotomayor and Elana Kagan.
-We visit various

 Past trips have included a special screening of He Named Me Malala, a performance by Ballet Hispanico at The Apollo Theater, and the Broadway play, Eclipsed, starring Academy Award winner Lupita Nyong’o.